erickbytes/lofipython/content/blog/how-to-make-a-wi-fi-qr-code-with-python.rst

 **Small Projects for the Win**

-I like little projects like this.
 Some of my favorite coding happens when I start with a simple goal, research the libraries available, apply Python skills and get a tangible result in a short period of time.
 If you want to streamline sharing your Wi-Fi network, remember this practical Python library!